dxw/tech-team-rfcs/rfc-216-use-static-typing-where-available.md

 In programming, every piece of data has a type.
 For example, whole numbers are integers, and a series of characters is a string.
-Generally speaking any method can only be accept some of these types - for example it doesn't make sense to multiply two strings, or to capitalise an integer.
+Generally speaking any method can only accept some of these types - for example it doesn't make sense to multiply two strings, or to capitalise an integer.

 dxw predominantly programs in what are known as dynamically typed languages,